Last Updated on October 3, 2023

 - Polycystic ovaries: Your ovaries might be enlarged and contain follicles that surround the eggs.
 As a result, the ovaries might fail to function normally.
 An ultrasound test is required to look at the size of the ovaries and see if they have cysts.

 Adopting an intermittent fasting plan is one of the dietary changes that you can make.
 Fasting has been gaining popularity for its effects on hormonal health, cholesterol, and blood sugar levels in addition to its benefits for weight loss.
-It can also help with PCOS.

-Is Intermittent Fasting Good for PCOS?
+Is intermittent fasting good for PCOS?

 Normally, when you eat something, your body produces insulin to balance the blood sugar level.
 But people with PCOS are resistant to insulin, which means their body can’t use the insulin properly and as a result, the pancreas will secrete more insulin than needed to diminish the blood sugar levels.
 A high level of insulin in the body triggers abnormal production of the male hormones and thus ovulation is impaired.